Grilled zucchini is so tasty when you use fresh, firm, in season zucchinis! The olive oil and balsamic vinegar marinade is superb.

 This is a very simple recipe.
-Slice the zucchini, brush with a mixture of olive oil, balsamic vinegar, salt, pepper and garlic, then grill until just tender, and not a second too long, because you want your grilled zucchinis nice and firm, not limp and mushy.
+Slice the zucchini, and brush with a mixture of olive oil, balsamic vinegar, salt, pepper and garlic.
+Then grill until just tender, and not a second too long.
+You want your grilled zucchinis nice and firm, not limp and mushy.

 Balsamic Grilled Zucchini

 - 2 large zucchinis, unpeeled (about 1 lb.)

 - 1 tablespoon balsamic vinegar